br0nco640k/Bard-Diva/README.md

 #### Bazzite/Kinoite/Silverblue:

 Bazzite comes with ydotool preinstalled.
+Not sure about the other two here.

 - First we'll need to copy the ydotool.service file to another location, where it can be edited:
 `cp /usr/lib/systemd/system/ydotool.service ~/.config/systemd/user/ydotool_home.service`